 S7.
 Meditative techniques again

 Still experiencing stress symptoms?
 It sucks.
 But again – you can calm yourself.
-Revisit point 3 – do some meditative breathing.
+Revisit point S3 – do some meditative breathing.

-You can’t go full lotus seat during a meeting.
-But you can put your focus on your breath.
+Can’t go full lotus seat during a meeting?
+Only focus on your breath.
 Breath slowly – and focus on the sensations of your inspiration and expiration.
 Consciously slowing your breath.
 Reducing anxiety and relaxing through slow deep breaths.
-While focusing on the physical sensations will reduce your mental chatter as well.
+Focusing on the physical sensations will also reduce your mental chatter.